luke-h1/airbnb-clone/README.md

 ### Structure
 This project is made up of 4 areas that share code using <a href='https://lerna.js.org/' target="_blank">Lerna</a>

-* Server - GraphQL, Typescript server
+* Server - GraphQL, Typescript & PostgreSQL backend
 * app - React Native app
 * web - Next.js frontend website
 * common - Common functionality used across the server, app & web